kathma0905/CSC384-2023Fall/README.md

 # Assignment 2 The Mancala Game
 Implement a program to play the Mancala game.

 In this task, I also developed an advanced heuristic function, that is used as the bottom player agent in a game, where the top player agent is using the basic heuristic function.
-The bottom player is tested to have a win rate greater than 50%, and the rate is increased as the size of the game enlarged.
+The bottom player is tested to have a win rate greater than 50%, and the rate is increased as the size of the game enlarges.

 # Assignment 3 The Kropki Sudoku Puzzle
 Implement a program to solve the Kropki Sudoku puzzles (6x6 and 9x9) using the knowledge of CSP.